Harvard College Professor, Otto Eckstein Professor of Applied Economics

 Nathaniel Hendren joined the faculty in July 2013 and is an assistant professor of economics.
 His interests include insurance markets and adverse selection, welfare estimation, and intergenerational mobility.

-Stefanie Stantcheva is an Assistant Professor at the Harvard Department of Economics.
+Stefanie Stantcheva is an Associate Professor at the Harvard Department of Economics.
 She is a former Junior Fellow at the Harvard Society of Fellows.
 She received her Ph.D. in Economics from MIT in 2014.
 Stefanie's research focuses on the optimal design of the tax system, taking into account important labor market features, more complex social preferences, and long-term effects such as human capital acquisition and productive investments by firms.

 Lawrence H. Summers is the Charles W. Eliot University Professor and President Emeritus of Harvard University.
 During the past two decades, he has served in a series of senior policy positions in Washington, D.C., including the 71st Secretary of the Treasury for President Clinton, Director of the National Economic Council for President Obama and Vice President of Development Economics and Chief Economist of the World Bank.